jeddy3/stylelint-scales/lib/rules/font-weights/README.md

-# font-weight
+# font-weights

-Specify a scale for font-weights.
+Specify a scale for font weights.

 ```css
 a {